goabstract/Marketing-for-Engineers/README.md

 * [Launching on Product Hunt: what works and what doesn’t [guide & case study]](https://hackernoon.com/launching-on-product-hunt-what-works-and-what-doesnt-guide-case-study-776c77d56e26) by 3D modeling app startup, who lauhcned on Product Hunt in December 2016.
 These folks have not typical "sweet product for startup audience" and their launch was "so-so" useful.
 I encourage you to think about resources you will invest in PH launch versus possible outcome!

 Useful tools:
 * [Notify](https://notify.ly/) notifies you in Slack when your startup is mentioned online.
 That helps you to answer\react quickly if somebody talks about your product (feedback, question).
+The tool is free.
 * [MakerTools](http://makertools.xyz/) allows you to create a Twitter list of all the wonderful folks who upvoted your product.
 It's a good practise to thank those people for supporting you via Twitter 😍
+* [Crisp Live Chat](https://crisp.im/en/) is very useful duirng your launch campaing, when people ask things in a real-time.
+Sush communication can increase conversion at your site and give you a lot of insights.
+We use free version and it's awesome so far.

 ## Social Media Marketing
 ### Twitter